icknOrg/COINS_SwissThoughtleaders/README.md

 - The Index List gets then normalized in a Min/Max way and returned as Dataframe to be completed with the rest of the analysis.

 ## Twitter Data (fetched with Griffin)
+Using the fetcher from Griffin to extract the Twitter data for each Thoughtleader candidate, we calculate an index describing the overall trend of each profile.
+This results in our normalized Twitter index [0,1].

 ## Google Search Results

 ## Wikipedia
-For each of the potential Thoughtleaer of our initial list disposing of a Wikipedia entry, a Wikipedia Index [0,1] is calculated based on the following aspects:
+For each of the potential Thoughtledaer of our initial list disposing of a Wikipedia entry, a Wikipedia Index [0,1] is calculated based on the following aspects:
-  - $# of backlinks
+  - number of backlinks
-  - $# of links
+  - number of links
-  - $# of awards won in 2020/21
+  - number of awards won in 2020/21
-  - $# of publications in 2020/21
+  - number of publications in 2020/21
 This information was fetched using the Python library wikipediaapi.
 Doing so, Awards and Publications were multiplied by 50 as they are seen as important as 50 links or backlinks.
 Furthermore, the min-max normalization is used to get a score between 0 and 1.

 ## References